Blind Boxes: The TikTok-Driven Retail Hack Behind Labubu Success

 SMISKI is another blind box figurine brand.

 Its range of collectible glow-in-the-dark figures saw a steep rise in searches throughout 2024.
-And crucially, interest now appears to be settling at a sustained high level (over 800,000 searches per month).
+Interest has declined slightly from a peak, but nowhere near as steeply as Labubus.

 The same Japanese parent company, Toru Soeya, also makes figurines known as Sonny Angels.
 Again, these are sold in blind boxes.